 But merely human effort will not work.
 There is a necessity for its being backed by Universal Grace.
 The Pandavas, including Arjuna, were not lacking in effort.
 They had the highest, strongest and the most virulent weapons in their hands.
 But they could not have moved persons like Bhishma, Drona and Karna even an inch but for the miraculous, subtle, unknown operation of divinity in the form of Bhagavan Sri Krishna and all the gods.

 Therefore, effort is very necessary.
 The Bhagavadgita tells us again and again: “Do work!
 Do not be idle!
 Do not resort to inaction!
 Always be active!
 But be motivated to do righteous action.”
-Even then, it was necessary to reveal the cosmic form of God.
+Even then, it was necessary to reveal the Cosmic Form of God.
 Where is the need for the glorification of God’s power in Chapters Seven, Eight, Nine, Ten and Eleven if mere action is sufficient, and karma yoga is all, and the consciousness of righteousness in the performance of duty can liberate us?
-If that is the case, there is no necessity for the other chapters of the Gita, such as the Visvarupa darsana.
+If that is the case, there is no necessity for the other chapters of the Bhagavadgita, such as the Visvarupa Darshana.

 Hari Om Tat Sat